You may report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.

 ZELBORAF can cause serious side effects, including risk of new cancers.
 ZELBORAF may cause certain types of skin cancer called cutaneous squamous cell carcinoma (cuSCC) and keratoacanathoma.
 New melanoma lesions have occurred in people who take ZELBORAF.
 ZELBORAF may also cause another type of cancer called non-cutaneous squamous cell carcinoma (non-cuSCC).
 Talk with your healthcare provider about your risk for these cancers.
 Check your skin and tell your healthcare provider about skin changes, including a new wart, a sore or bump that bleeds or does not heal, or a mole that changes size or color.

 Your healthcare provider should also check for cancers that may not occur on the skin.
 Tell your healthcare provider about any new symptoms that you get while taking ZELBORAF.

 While taking ZELBORAF, you should avoid sunlight.
 When you go outside, wear clothes that protect your skin, including your head, face, hands, arms, and legs.
 Use lip balm and a broad-spectrum sunscreen with SPF 30 or higher.

-Possible serious side effects of ZELBORAF include severe allergic reactions, severe skin reactions, potentially life-threatening changes in the electrical activity of your heart called QT prolongation, liver injury, eye problems, worsening side effects from radiation treatment, and kidney injury.
+Possible serious side effects of ZELBORAF include severe allergic reactions, severe skin reactions, potentially life-threatening changes in the electrical activity of your heart called QT prolongation, liver injury, eye problems, worsening side effects from radiation treatment, kidney injury, and connective tissue disorders.